Banner

 In order to fill up to the bottom of the beams, CJGeo designed a mass fill placement plan that stepped in at a roughly 1.5H:1V slope.
 CJGeo batched CJFill-Ultra Lightweight with a 40psi at 28 day minimum compressive strength using the dry batch process onsite, and placed at times more than 1,000 cubic yards per day.

 Once the CJFill-UL was in place to complete this low density bridge underfill, the customer was able to demolish the bridge and beams, only need to bring in a few feet of crushed stone for the pavement base, and then pave the roadway to restore traffic.
 This was performed during an accelerated closure to minimized traffic disruption.
-The work took around two weeks, using the dry batch generation method.
+The total time onsite to place all 10,000 cubic yards of foamed concrete was about two weeks start to finish.

 Speak With An Expert